-|Breeder: RAGT||Printable PDF|
+|Breeder: RAGT||Breeder PDF|

-|Type: Group 1, Bread||Pedigree: C4148 X Hurricane|
+|Type: Group 1, Bread and Feed||Pedigree: C4148 X Hurricane|

 Data source: www.cereals.ahdb.org.uk